Zunchao/policy-search-for-2d-arm/README.md

-# modifications when applied to ubuntu 16.04 with python 3.5
+# Modifications when applied to ubuntu 16.04 with python 3.5
-some errors occured
+Some errors occured

     when debug 'example_pg.py' :

         1, use # instead of '''...''' to comment multi-lines

         2, in __init__(), define self.gradient_method, but not self.gradMethod

-    when debug 'example_em.py'
+    when debug 'example_em.py':

         1, use # instead of '''...''' to comment multi-lines

 # How to Use